Aircoookie/WLED-Docs/docs/advanced/audio-reactive.md

 ## Software required

-Because audio reactive capability is currently implemented as a usermod, you need WLED compiled with this usermod included or use Sound Reactive WLED fork.
-The [official WEB-based WLED installer](https://install.wled.me/) does not include original WLED with audio reactive usermod, but offers Sound Reactive WLED as an option.
-The [unofficial WEB-based WLED installer](https://wled-install.github.io/) offers more options including original WLED with audio reactive usermod.
+Because audio reactive capability is currently implemented as a usermod, you need WLED compiled with this usermod included.
+The [official WEB-based WLED installer](https://install.wled.me/) did  not include WLED with audio reactive usermod with all builds in the past.
+The [unofficial WEB-based WLED installer](https://wled-install.github.io/) offers more options including WLED with audio reactive usermod.